Datadog

 Authentication Types

-Datadog supports 2 authentication methods:
+Datadog supports the following authentication method:

-API Keys - Uses API Key and Application Key for programmatic access.
+- API Keys - Uses API Key and Application Key for programmatic access.
 Simpler to set up and ideal for server-side integrations.

 - Pros: Easy setup, good for automation, no user interaction required